jeremytammik/FireRatingCloud/README.md

 All REST API calls on the desktop are handled by the shared .NET class library FireRating.dll and passed to the `firerating` database in MongoDB via the node.js web server.
 It contains one single collection `doors` containing door data JSON documents.
 Other clients can connect to that server as well, from any kind of device.

 Only a few technical users will interact with fullfledged Revit and the BIM.
 A much larger number of all kinds of users can be provided access to relevant subsets of the BIM data using this technology.
 This and others samples demonstrate how that access can include real-time editing and BIM updating, if you so please.
 The FireRatingCloud sample is intentionally kept simple and limited to managing and providing access to one single shared parameter value.
 The [RoomEditorApp](https://github.com/jeremytammik/RoomEditorApp) shows how you can extract and interact with graphical data as well, including graphical interaction on any mobile device with a simplified 2D view rendered using SVG in the browser.

+## More Information and Full Description of all Development Steps

 For more information, please refer to
 [The 3D Web Coder](http://the3dwebcoder.typepad.com),